microsoft/BuildTourHack/stories/2/214_WindowsHello.md

 * Run just the WPF version (right-click on the Microsoft.Knowzy.WPF project and select Debug | Start new instance).
 Clicking on the Login button will show:

 ![Login WPF](images/214-login-wpf.png)

+Please note that this is not a complete implementation of Windows Hello login.
+For more information, please go [here](https://docs.microsoft.com/en-us/windows/uwp/security/microsoft-passport).

 We will continue to add more Windows 10 UWP features to our app in the [next task](221_XAMLView.md).